mozilla/DeepSpeech/README.rst

 DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on `Baidu's Deep Speech research paper <https://arxiv.org/abs/1412.5567>`_.
 Project DeepSpeech uses Google's `TensorFlow <https://www.tensorflow.org/>`_ to make the implementation easier.

-**NOTE:** This documentation applies to the **v0.6.1 version** of DeepSpeech only.
-If you're using a stable release, you must use the documentation for the corresponding version by using GitHub's branch switcher button above.
+**NOTE:** This documentation applies to the **master version** of DeepSpeech only.
+If you're using a stable release, you must use the documentation for the corresponding version by using GitHub's branch switcher above.

 To install and use deepspeech all you have to do is: